“Prague is pretty”. I’ve heard more than one person say that. When you visit Prague, you’ll know what they mean.

 Kutna Hora boasts a few interesting attractions like St. Barbara’s Church and Sedlec Ossuary (pictured below), a unique church adorned with 40,000-70,000 real human bones.
 It’s an interesting though slightly macabre addition to your Prague itinerary.

 OPTION 2: David Cerny DIY Tour

-As described, David Cerny is one of Prague’s most prominent contemporary artists.
+As described, Cerny is one of Prague’s most prominent contemporary artists.
 He first gained notoriety in 1991 when he painted an important Soviet memorial tank pink and erected a large obscene finger on its turret.
 He’s been doing much of the same ever since.